 Acknowledgements.
-This research was supported through an Office of Naval Research (ONR) internship program completed at the Naval Research Laboratory (NRL) in Monterey, California and a NASA Ocean Vector Winds Science Team grant to Mark Bourassa at COAPS, Florida State University.
+This research was supported by the Office of Naval Research (ONR) Naval Research Enterprise Intern Program (NREIP) completed at the Naval Research Laboratory (NRL) in Monterey, California and a NASA Ocean Vector Winds Science Team grant to Mark Bourassa at COAPS, Florida State University.

 The first author would like to thank Dr. Robert Hart for his advice on the subject and for providing the cyclone phase space diagram.
-The authors benefited from discussions with Derrick Herndon, Patrick Harr and Ben Ruston.
+The first author benefited from discussions with Mark Bourassa, Phil Cunningham, Derrick Herndon, Patrick Harr, Ben Ruston and Deborah Hanley.
 Charles Sampson of the NRL provided the best track data files.